SymfonyCasts/api-platform3/sfcasts/ep2-security/context-builder.md

 And... okay!
 We see the dump a *bunch* of times, followed by two failures.
 The first is `testAdminCanPatchToEditTreasure`.
 That's the case we're working on right now.
-We'll worry about `testOwnerCanSeeIsPublishedField` in a minute.
+We'll worry about `testOwnerCanSeeIsPublishedFieldI` in a minute.

 Copy the test method name and rerun that with `--filter=`: